 The theory is that when you drastically cut back on carbs, your body turns to your fat stores for fuel.
 The result is you burn body fat, releasing a by-product called ketones that you’ll use for energy.

 The plan is not recommended for people with severe kidney disease.
-If you have heart disease, check with your doctor before starting this plan.

 What You Can Eat and What You Can't